jcfreeman2/dbe/docs/README.md

 The DBE package provides a GUI interface to the OKS suite, allowing you to edit both schema files and data files.
 Note that these instructions will assume you have a basic familiarity with OKS as [described here](https://github.com/DUNE-DAQ/dal#readme).
 They also assume that you [know how to download and build repositories](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/) and are able to display windows from your command line (e.g. `xclock &` or `emacs &` pop up windows for you).

 While DBE was [originally written as part of the ATLAS TDAQ effort](https://gitlab.cern.ch/atlas-tdaq-software/dbe.git), it has been modified to build within the DUNE DAQ framework.
-To get started working with DBE, you'll want to set up a work area based on release `NT23-02-18`, which among other things provides the core packages of the OKS suite, DBE, and the Qt GUI package DBE depends on.
+To get started working with DBE, you'll want to set up a work area based on a nightly release produced on or after June 9, 2023; these nightly releases will among other things provide the core packages of the OKS suite and the Qt GUI package DBE depends on.
+However, you'll need to explicitly check out and build this repo.

 ## Walkthrough, Part 1: Editing Objects in a Configuration